vsc55/freepbx_dpviz/README.md

 - To clear highlights, click **Remove Highlights**.

 ### Navigation
 - **Redraw from a Node:** Press Ctrl (Cmd on macOS) and left-click a node to make it the new starting point in the diagram.
-To revert, Ctrl/Cmd + left-click the parent node.
+To revert, Ctrl/Cmd + left-click the "Back" node.
 - **Pan** by holding down the left mouse button and dragging.
 - **Zoom** using the mouse wheel.

 ### Additional Features
 - **Listen** to recordings assigned to Announcement, Dynamic Route, IVR, and Play Recording modules. (**Note**: Supports multi-part and multi-language recordings.
-Only .wav files are supported for playback.)
+Only .wav files are supported.)
 - **Hover** over a path to highlight the path between destinations.
 - **Click** on a destination to open it in a new tab.
 - **Click** on a "Match: (timegroup)" or "NoMatch" to open it in a new tab.
 - **Export** the dial plan with standard or custom filename.
 Choose between high and standard quality.

 ### Dependencies
+- **FreePBX >= 14.0
 - **PHP >= 5.4.0**

 ## License